conda/governance/README.md

 In the second case, the incubated project has been communally developed by other members of the conda organization AND/OR the copyright of the project has been transferred to the conda organization, NumFOCUS, or a similar entity that is larger than the developers/copyright holders at the time of initial incubation.
 In this case, core must decide whether or not to allow the project to leave.
 A simple vote is required.

 * Standard
+* Voting:
+  * At least 50% participation
-* 50% Majority to pass
+  * More than 50% "yes" votes to pass

 ----